alchemy-fr/phrasea-documentation-builder/README.md

 dc up -d
 ```

-Browse from your Host `http://localhost:3000/`
+Browse from your Docker Host `http://localhost:3000/` (if EXPOSITION_PORT is set to 3000)

 browse `http://174.30.0.2:3000/`